carlgordon64/DSL/README.md

 # DSL
 DSL AUTOMOTIVE - dslautomotive.co.nz

-Major developments to INDEX/landing page and Mechanic-services.php plan from here:
+Major developments to service pages: turbo, injection and mechanic plan from here:
--duplicate Mechanic-services.php 3X to make pages for Diesel Injection, Turbos and ARB 4x4 Accessories as they have the same layout.
+-only have to create ARB 4x4 Accessories for service pages.

--create a page for About and copy it 2X for contact and testimonials
+-create a page for About and copy it 2X for contact, testimonials, site map and privacy policy.